bashizip/abada-tenda/docs/api-documentation.md

 # Abada Engine API Documentation

-This document provides a detailed overview of the Abada Engine REST API endpoints.
+This document provides a detailed and accurate overview of the Abada Engine REST API endpoints.
 All request and response bodies are in JSON format.

 ---